 Components of Return Need

-Spending Rate 3.00%
+Spending Rate for Charitable Distributions 3.00%

 Inflation Rate (fed forecast) 2.20%

 Real Portfolio Growth 0.00 - 0.50%

-Long-Term Return Need (Net of Fees) 5.20-5
+Long-Term Return Need (Net of Fees) 5.20-5.70%

 III.
 INVESTMENT CUSTODIAN

 The Community Foundation's Defensive Growth Portfolio will be under the custody agreement with Wells Fargo.
 Wells Fargo will be responsible for providing all custodial requirements as directed in the Community Foundation of Greater Des Moines' Statement of Investment Policy.